 1.10 Completion dates

 There will usually be a planned completion date in the contract but this is not set in stone.
 You should not rely on this date or make any reservations based on it until you have been notified in writing by the notaire of the final completion arrangements.
 Having said that, if the notaire is ready, you will have no right to cause unnecessary delays and may be required to complete at fairly short notice.
 Arrangements can usually be made so that you do not have to travel to France for this.
 However, it is sensible to view the property again just prior to completion.

 It is essential to have appropriate insurance in place in time for completion.
 Fire and third party liability cover is a minimum legal requirement in France.
 It is usually possible to continue the vendor’s policy but you may find it easier to deal with an English broker in the event of a claim.

 1.12 Transferring funds

 You will usually be asked to pay a 10% deposit.
 Never pay this direct to a vendor.
 It should go into a bank account set up for the purpose by an agent or notaire.
 Currency dealers can usually get you a better exchange rate than your bank.
-It is also possible to buy currency in advance so that you do not have to worry about exchange rate differences.
+It is possible to reserve your currency in advance so that you do not have to worry about exchange rate differences.

 The balance of the purchase price must be in the notaire’s account in good time for completion.
-You should allow at least a few days for the transfer of funds and allow for bank charges.
+You should allow at least 7 days for the transfer of funds and allow for bank charges.
 If the funds are not in the notaire’s account, the transfer of property cannot be finalised.

 2 Your Contract